 Options for drop bar (and flat bar) riding are good.
 Sure, we’ve long emphasized that most cyclocross bikes make fine gravel machines, but now we’re blessed to have a new group of cyclists wondering whether their gravel gear is well-suited for cyclocross racing.

 In many circumstances, “gravel” gear is great for cyclocross racing!
 We believe nobody should stand on the sidelines simply because they’re worried they don’t have the perfect bike to try a cyclocross race.
+Often people become too obsessed with the width of a race track, not the actual riding surface.

 Here are seven reasons why your gravel tires might be great for racing cyclocross, whether you’re new to the sport or a seasoned ’cross racer.